Webinar

 Is it just a US thing?
 Nope

 Taking place in most large markets around the globe, BFCM is an opportunity to gain more $$$s in a short amount of time, but also to expand your customer base for the long haul.
-Just remember, retention is key.
+Not only does it capture budget-conscious shoppers looking for long-term solutions at a reduced price, but it also generates buzz around your brand.

 4. Value